shadeed/rtl-styling/posts/rtl-styling.md

 </article>
 ```

-Initially, I used the good old Float to align the image to the left in the LTR design, and of course, I used clearfix.
+Initially, I used the good old float to align the image to the left in the LTR design — and, of course, I used a clearfix.

 ```css
 .media:after {